Best Washing Machines for Your Laundry Room

 - Wastewater drain connection

 The more features you get in a washer, the higher the cost.
-However, there are some features that are fairly standard and extremely useful:
+However, some features are fairly standard and extremely useful:

 Stainless Steel Tub

-Resists rust and stands up to higher spin speeds in HE washers, extracting more water while protecting clothes from snagging.
+- Resists rust and withstands higher spin speeds in HE washers, extracting more water while protecting clothes from snagging.